London Calling – Day 1

 If you go down to London and you love make up I’d highly recommend going to the flagship store.
 You can pre book a make over in the boudoir, I have put the link above, and you can shop till you drop on the first floor.

-To end the day we grabbed a delicious tea in Pizza Express, and strolled back to our hotel, but not without finding the cutest late night cupcake stand, so naturally we got some, who can pass a cupcake stand and not buy some??
-Not us!
+To end the day we grabbed a delicious tea in Pizza Express, and strolled back to our hotel.
+We found the cutest late night cupcake stand, Lola’s.
+So naturally we got some, who can pass a cupcake stand and not buy some??

 This was our first day of adventures in London, and we loved it.
-We were ready for a good rest in the giant comfy bed, as the next day we had lots planned; a walk along the Southbank, the Tower of London and the Vogue 100 exhibition.
-I will write about this in my “Day 2” blog, keep your eyes peeled for that.
+We were ready for a good rest in the giant comfy bed, as the next day we had lots planned.
+A walk along the Southbank, the Tower of London and the Vogue 100 exhibition.
+My “Day 2” blog will be coming soon, keep your eyes peeled for that.

 Until next time,